crs4/bbmri-fp-etl/README.md

 ![ETL PROCESS](images/etl_process.png)

 An example of a class implementing a source from a mock dataset can be found in `examples` directory.

-## Acknowledgments

-This work has been partially supported by the European Joint Programme on Rare Disease (grant agreement N. 825575) and

 ## Dependencies